Emo: 2001–2004: Mainstream breakthrough

+Brand New also became an influential band in the emo scene in 2003 upon release of their second album Deja Entendu, garnering commercial success as well as critical acclaim for their musical innovation within the genre, bringing in indie rock influences.
+Its two singles "The Quiet Things That No One Ever Knows" and "Sic Transit Gloria...
+Glory Fades" both entered the top 40 on the UK singles chart and Deja Entendu was eventually certified gold in the US on May 3, 2007.
+Shortly after the release of the album, Brand New toured with Blink-182 and Incubus, playing in large arenas in Australia and the UK, respectively.

 Saves the Day toured with Green Day, Blink-182 and Weezer, playing in large arenas such as Madison Square Garden.
 Saves the Day performed on Late Night with Conan O'Brien, appeared on the cover of Alternative Press and had music videos for "At Your Funeral" and "Freakish" in rotation on MTV2.
 Taking Back Sunday released their debut album, Tell All Your Friends, on Victory Records in 2002.
 The album gave the band a taste of success in the emo scene with singles such as "Cute Without the 'E' (Cut from the Team)" and "You're So Last Summer".
-Tell All Your Friends was eventually certified gold by the RIAA in 2005 and is considered one of emo's most-influential albums.
+Tell All Your Friends was eventually certified platinum by the RIAA in 2023 and is considered one of emo's most-influential albums.
 As of May 8, 2009, Tell All Your Friends sold 790,000 copies.
 Articles on Vagrant Records appeared in Time and Newsweek, and the word "emo" became a catchall term for non-mainstream pop music.